Research Opportunities

 University of Pittsburgh, School of Nursing

-Phone: (412) 624-4854, E-mail: kke100@pitt.edu
+Phone: (412) 624-4854, Email: kke100@pitt.edu

-Leslie A. Hoffmann Endowed Acute Care Research Fund
+Leslie A. Hoffmann Endowed Acute Care Research Fund (CLOSED)

 The Leslie A. Hoffman Endowed Acute Care Nursing Research Fund was created to honor Dr. Leslie Hoffman’s life-long commitment to nursing research, the advancement of nursing practice, and continued improvements in patient care.
 Leslie Hoffman, PhD, RN, FAAN, served as a division head and later the Chair of the Department of Acute and Tertiary Care at the University of Pittsburgh School of Nursing from 1992-2010.

-The maximum amount available for 2023-2024 is $8,198.
+The maximum amount available for 2025-2026 is $16,287.
 These funds can be used to support a research project related to acute care at the University of Pittsburgh School of Nursing.
 Applicant must be a full-time or part-time graduate student enrolled at the University of Pittsburgh School of Nursing or current faculty member of the University of Pittsburgh School of Nursing.
-Funding will cover research that is conduced starting September 1, 2023 through August 31, 2024
+Funding will cover research that is conduced starting September 1, 2024 through August 31, 2025

-Deadline for submission is 4:00 pm EST, Monday, June 19, 2023.
+Deadline for submission is 4:00 pm EST, Monday, June 23, 2025.
 Notification of the award will be made by mail and email.
 Plans are tentatively being made for the School of Nursing to host its annual Scholarship Luncheon in the fall term.
 You will receive more information on date and time at a later date.

-Leslie A. Hoffman Endowed Research Award Guidelines
+- Leslie A. Hoffman Endowed Research Award Guidelines

-Eligibility Criteria and Application Guidelines (closed)
+Eligibility Criteria

 Leslie A. Hoffman Research Award Application Committee

-The Judith A. Erlen Nursing PhD Student Research Fund Endowment
+The Judith A. Erlen Nursing PhD Student Research Fund Endowment (CLOSED)

 The Judith A. Erlen Nursing PhD Student Research Fund Endowment was established in July 2010 with initial gifts raised through a campaign coordinated by the PhD students at the University of Pittsburgh School of Nursing.
 The purpose of this endowment is to provide awards to students in the University of Pittsburgh School of Nursing PhD Program.
 Awards shall be used for student expenses related to their dissertation, pilot study, or other research-related activities.

-The maximum amount available for 2023-2024 is $2,788.
+The maximum amount available for 2025-2026 is $4,676.
 These funds can be used to support research being conducted by a student in the PhD program in the University of Pittsburgh School of Nursing.
-Funding will cover research that is conducted starting July 1, 2023 through August 31, 2024.
+Funding will cover research that is conducted starting July 1, 2024 through August 31, 2025.

 This award was made possible by the generosity of our alumni and friends at the School of Nursing.
 If your award was sponsored by an active School of Nursing donor, you will be contacted and asked to participate in our online Scholar Profile program.
 The Scholar Profile is sent to the donors of your scholarship.
 Please be on the lookout in the fall for an email to complete your questionnaire and thank you note.
 If you have any questions about this, please reach out to Caitlin Harvey, Manager of Scholarship Engagement and Donor Relations at Caitlin.Harvey@pitt.edu.